 5. Chicken Pox (Varicella):

-Chickenpox is a common illness in childhood.
-The rate of Chickenpox infection has dropped dramatically due to most children being vaccinated with the Varicella vaccine.
+Chickenpox used to be a common illness in childhood.
+Fortunately, the rate of Chickenpox infections dropped dramatically as children started to receive the Varicella vaccine in 1995.
 The incubation period is 11-20 days.

 6. Measles (Rubeola):